mesosphere/dcos-docs-site/pages/1.9/administering-clusters/securing-your-cluster/index.md

-file permissions, restricting root and normal user accounts, protecting network interfaces with iptables or other firewalls, and regularly applying updates from the Linux distribution used with DC/OS to ensure that system libraries, utilities and core services like systemd and OpenSSH are secure.
+file permissions, restricting root and normal user accounts, protecting network interfaces with iptables or other firewalls, and regularly applying updates from the Linux distribution used with DC/OS to ensure that system libraries, utilities, and core services like systemd and OpenSSH are secure.

 ## Security Zones